Early Care and Education

 Dedicated onsite support

 Look to your Health Educator for training, resources and ongoing technical support.
-This friendly personal coach will connect your Center Health Team to staff trainings and classroom lessons, activities and taste tests.
+This friendly personal coach will connect your Site Health Team to staff trainings and classroom lessons, activities and taste tests.
 They can even point you to outside resources, like grant opportunities.

 Dynamic professional development